 2003 B.A., Earth & Environmental Sciences, Wesleyan University

-Dr. Jill Johnston is an Assistant Professor at the University of Southern California in the Division of Environmental Health, Department of Preventive Medicine of the Keck School of Medicine of USC and the USC Spatial Sciences Institute.
+Dr. Jill Johnston is an Assistant Professor at the University of Southern California in the Division of Environmental Health, Department of Population and Public Health Sciences of the Keck School of Medicine of USC and the USC Spatial Sciences Institute.
 She also serves as Director of Community Engagement in the Division of Environmental Health at University of Southern California.

 Broadly, her research focuses on addressing unequal exposures to harmful contaminants that affect the health of working poor and communities of color.
 Dr. Johnston previously worked as a community organizer on issues of environmental and economic justice in South Texas.